tianrun2017/orion-schedule/README.md

 Welcome to Use this Distributed Task Framework

-This framework support NACOS,ETCD,ZOOKEEPER as it's service discover now,if you neeed another kind of service discover service , please notice me ,i will add the feature as soon as possible, You can add the feature by yourself ,it's very simple please read the register module ,there is only a few interfaces that you need to implement,
+This framework support NACOS,ETCD,ZOOKEEPER,EUREKA as it's service discover now,if you neeed another kind of service discover service , please notice me ,i will add the feature as soon as possible, You can add the feature by yourself ,it's very simple please read the register module ,there is only a few interfaces that you need to implement,
 - register